 The detachable, battery-powered wireless surround speakers make it easy to set up wherever you want.

-The thrilling bass from the 10 Inch (250 mm) wireless subwoofer immerses you into your movies and series.
+The thrilling bass from the 10 Inch (250 mm) wireless subwoofer immerses you in your movies and series.
 Plus, with Bluetooth streaming, you can enjoy your favorite tunes without ever having to leave the comfort of your seat.
 Last but not least, the JBL bar’s true 4K connectivity features 3 HDMI in/1 HDMI out (ARC) ports.

 The VIZIO SB36512-F6 (available on Amazon.com) is the perfect way to get cinematic surround sound in your home without breaking the bank.
 It features rear surround sound speakers and two upward-firing speakers for an immersive audio experience.